Sicilian Pizza

 8. Sicilian Pizza (Recipe Card)

 • Simple ingredients.
-This Sicilian pizza recipe uses store-bought pizza dough and a handful of simple and accessible toppings (but it also works with homemade dough!)
+To keep it convenient, I used store-bought pizza dough and a handful of simple and accessible toppings.

 Sicilian style pizza.